-Kalymnos is a Greek municipality and island located in southeastern Aegean Sea.
-It is part of the Dodecanese and lies to the west of Bodrum peninsula (ancient Halicarnassos), between Kos Island (south, at a distance of 12 km /7 ml) and Leros (north, less than 2 km /1 ml), with the latter linked to it via a series of islets.
-Kalymnos Island lies between 2 and 5 hours away from Rhodes by sea.
+Kalymnos Island is located in the southeastern Aegean Sea (Eastern Mediterranean).
+As municipality, it is part of Greece's Dodecanese Islands (15 bigger plus 150 smaller isles) located to the west of Bodrum peninsula (ancient Halicarnassus), between Kos Island (south, distance 12 km /7 mi) and Leros Island (north, distance 2 km / 1 mi).
+Kalymnos is also 2-5 hours away from Rhodes Island.

-In 2011 Kalymnos Island had a population of 16,000 inhabitants making it the 3rd most populous isle of the Dodecanese, following Kos and Rhodes.
+Kalymnos has population around 16,000, ranking it Dodecanese's 3rd most populous (following Kos and Rhodes).
 It's popular in Greece for the affluence of most of its population, and stands as both the wealthiest Dodecanese's member and one of the wealthiest islands in Greece overall.
 Kalymnos Municipality, including the populated offshore isles of Pserimos (population of 80 people), Telendos (94), Pláti (2) and Kalolimnos (2), as well as a few uninhabited islets, features a combined land area of 134.5 km2 (51.95 ml2) and a total population of 16,180 inhabitants.

 Kalymnos Island cruise terminal

 Cruise ships to Kalymnos Island dock (anchor) at Kalimnos - port town on the southeastern coast.